wlsf82/emoji-mart/README.md

 # emoji-mart

-A sample e-commerce app to sell emojis
+A sample e-commerce app to sell emojis.

 ___